 • How to go about finding these alternatives?
 Harrison suggests taking stock of all available options inside and outside the home for activities that involve the body in an engaging way and/or provide a space of comfort.
 This could be sports, a quiet place outside where you could put a hammock, or a comfortable seat.
 Bring the child to the space and ask the child how they feel.
 “When you find a place that is kind of special to them, then that stays with them as a place that they’re going to choose to go,” she says.
 “It’s so much easier when you can say, ‘Let’s go do that thing you really like,’ rather than ‘No more of this other thing that you really like’ without giving them some alternative.”

-Acknowledge Your Own Use of Media for Self-Regulation
+Acknowledge Your Own Use Of Media For Self-Regulation

 When feeling frustrated about their perception of their child’s overuse of media, Harrison urges parents to be aware of and acknowledge their own media use for sensory regulation.
 “We are not neutral here.
 It makes no sense to pathologize our children when we have our own sensory quirks.
 This is not a child issue.
 This is a relational issue,” says Harrison.

-Helping Neurodivergent Youth With Safe and Healthy Media Use
+Helping Neurodivergent Youth With Safe And Healthy Media Use

-Teach Youth to “Trust Their Gut”
+Teach Youth To “Trust Their Gut”

 It’s impossible to shield your child from any negative experiences online, says Harrison, who encourages coaching youth to recognize an instinctive feeling of something not being “okay” as a potent sign that something is wrong.
 “We have to teach them how to pay attention to that gut feeling that they’re getting in response to something like trolling or anything that’s abusive online, and then obey that gut feeling because that’s their best guide when they’re interacting with strangers,” she says.